10 Facts About Life Insurance You Need To Read (2021)

 Term life insurance is a more straightforward policy than permanent life insurance, given the latter’s cash-value savings portion and varying premium structures.

-The more life insurance purchasing moves online, the more consumers may favor the more straightforward term product vs. permanent life insurance policies that seem risky to buy without a professional’s help.
+The more life insurance purchasing moves online, the more consumers will likely prefer the more straightforward term product vs. permanent life insurance policies that seem risky to buy without a professional’s help.

 6. The Industry’s Largest Issuers Are Not Keeping Up